Trump could be indicted soon in Georgia. Here's a look at that investigation | Politics

 Trump could be indicted soon in Georgia.
 Here's a look at that investigation

-A Georgia prosecutor is expected to seek a grand jury indictment in the coming weeks in her investigation into efforts by Donald Trump and his allies to overturn the former presidents 2020 election loss.Fulton County District Attorney Fani Willis began investigating more than two years ago, shortly after a recording was released of a January 2021 phone call Trump made to Georgias secretary of state.Willis has strongly hinted that any indictment would come between July 31 and August 18.
+A Georgia prosecutor is expected to seek a grand jury indictment in the coming weeks in her investigation into efforts by Donald Trump and his Republican allies to overturn the then-presidents 2020 election loss.Fulton County District Attorney Fani Willis began investigating more than two years ago, shortly after a recording was released of a January 2021 phone call Trump made to Georgias secretary of state.Willis has strongly hinted that any indictment would come between Monday and August 18.

-A Georgia prosecutor is expected to seek a grand jury indictment in the coming weeks in her investigation into efforts by Donald Trump and his allies to overturn the former president's 2020 election loss.
+A Georgia prosecutor is expected to seek a grand jury indictment in the coming weeks in her investigation into efforts by Donald Trump and his Republican allies to overturn the then-president's 2020 election loss.

 Fulton County District Attorney Fani Willis began investigating more than two years ago, shortly after a recording was released of a January 2021 phone call Trump made to Georgia's secretary of state.

-Trump said he's been told he's a target of that investigation, which likely has some overlap with the one in Georgia.
+An attempt by Trump to derail the Georgia case suffered a setback on Monday when a judge rejected his request to bar Willis from prosecuting him and to toss out the final report of an investigative special grand jury that had been seated to aid the investigation.
+A similar motion to be heard by a different judge is set for a hearing next week.

-Details of the Georgia investigation that have become public have fed speculation that Willis is building a case under the Georgia Racketeer Influenced and Corrupt Organisations Act, which would allow her to charge numerous people in a potentially wide-ranging scheme.
+Details of the Georgia investigation that have become public have fed speculation that Willis, a Democrat, is building a case under the Georgia Racketeer Influenced and Corrupt Organisations Act, which would allow her to charge numerous people in a potentially wide-ranging scheme.

-Here are six investigative threads Willis and her team have explored: THE PHONE CALLS The Georgia investigation was prompted by the January 2, 2021 phone call Trump made to Georgia Secretary of State Brad Raffensperger.
-Trump suggested the state's top elections official could help “find” the votes needed to put him ahead of Democrat Joe Biden in the state.
+Here are six investigative threads Willis and her team have explored: THE PHONE CALLS The Georgia investigation was prompted by the January 2, 2021, phone call Trump made to Georgia Secretary of State Brad Raffensperger, a fellow Republican.
+Trump suggested the state's top elections official could help "find" the votes needed to put him ahead of Democrat Joe Biden in the state.

 "All I want to do is this: I just want to find 11,780 votes, which is one more than we have," Trump is heard saying on a recording of the call, which was leaked to news outlets.
 "Because we won the state."
 Trump has insisted he did nothing wrong and has repeatedly said the call was "perfect."
 Trump also called other top state officials in his quest to overturn his 2020 election loss, including Gov. Brian Kemp, then-House Speaker David Ralston, Attorney General Chris Carr and the top investigator in the secretary of state's office.